H3JFC/shed/COMMERCIAL-LICENSE.md

 ## 4. Ownership

 This is a **license**, not a sale.
-Shed LLC retains **all rights, title, and interest** in the Software, including all intellectual property.
+Hector Friedman-Cintron retains **all rights, title, and interest** in the Software, including all intellectual property.

 ---